VEGA Technical Reference

 5. VGA DAC (palette)

-The 8-bit indexed modes and mode 13h take their colors from the 256-entry DAC, through the standard VGA ports.
+The 8-bit indexed modes and mode 13h take their colors from the DAC, which has 256 entries.
+They use the standard VGA ports.

 | Port | Access | Function |